-7.4.2 Exit Stair Path Markings and Stairway Identification Signage
+7.4.3 Exit Stair Path Markings and Stairway Identification Signage

-Where the building has an occupied floor surface located more than 22.8 m (75 ft.) above the lowest level of fire department vehicle access, exit enclosures must be equipped with exit stairway identification signage meeting the requirements in NFPA 101 and made of a material having a luminescent background.
+Where the building has an occupied floor surface located more than 22.8 m (75 ft.) above the lowest level of fire department vehicle access, exit enclosures must be equipped with exit stair path markings and exit stairway identification signage meeting the requirements in NFPA 101 and made of a material having a luminescent background.